1. Key Characteristics of American Bobtail Cats

 4. Is This the Right Cat for You?

-MEDIUM: This breed is active indoors and usually playful, and you can take them for walks outside on a leash.
+MEDIUM: American Bobtail cats are active indoors and usually playful, and you can take them for walks outside on a leash.
 Provide a consistent amount of food each day, and introduce toys and towers to keep your cat active.

-Bobtails are nimble and creative cats.
+American Bobtails are nimble and creative.
 Many people report that their Bobtails are masters at escaping carriers and closed rooms.
 They are great to travel with and adapt easily to new surroundings.

 Keeping your Bobtail primarily indoors is the safest option to protect against attacks by other animals or reduce the chance of disease.

-MEDIUM: Both coat varieties of the Bobtail are double coats, and they are easy to maintain.
+MEDIUM: Both coat varieties of the American Bobtail are double coats, and they are easy to maintain.

 Brush your Bobtail a few times a week, and bathe them only occasionally.
 When a regular grooming routine is in place, the coat is less likely to tangle or mat.
-Shedding may increase during the spring or fall seasons.
+Shedding may increase during the spring or fall.

-MEDIUM: Some Bobtails are born without tails and may suffer from additional health problems due to a malformed spine.
+MEDIUM: Some American Bobtail cats are born without tails and may suffer from additional health problems due to a malformed spine.

-Other than typical cat health problems, Bobtails are generally a healthy breed.
+Other than the typical cat health problems, Bobtails are generally a healthy breed.

 Too cute!
 Check out this video of Iggy, an American Bobtail:

 American Bobtails do end up in shelters and rescues.
-Check adoption and rescue resources first, and check out our adoption search (select the “Cats” tab).
+Check adoption and rescue resources first, and check out our online cat adoption search.

-If you decide to get your Bobtail through a breeder, review the warning signs to ensure the breeder is not operating a kitten mill.
+If you decide to get your Bobtail through a breeder, watch out for any signs that the breeder is operating a kitten mill.